-Sometimes it's less important to monitor and alert on every single device than it is to know the overall state of a collection of devices.
-If you group your devices strategically, you can use cluster alerts to monitor and alert on a datapoint across multiple devices in a group.
+Sometimes it's less important to monitor and alert on every single device or cloud resource than it is to know the overall state of a collection of devices or cloud resources.
+If you group your resourcees strategically, you can use cluster alerts to monitor and alert on a datapoint across multiple resources in a group.
 This is useful when you have a pool of devices that are serving an application or performing a task - you may not be too concerned with an issue that affects one device, but you likely want to know immediately if the pool of devices as a whole is at risk of not being able to serve its purpose.
-For example, you may want to configure a Cluster Alert to trigger when more than 5 batch servers have a CPU that is over 80% busy.
+For example, you may want to configure a cluster alert to trigger when more than 5 batch servers have a CPU that is over 80% busy.

 Adding a cluster alert

 Navigate to the Cluster Alerts Tab for a device group and select the add button from the table header:

 A cluster alert is based on the performance of a specific datapoint across devices in a group.
 To configure an alert, you will set: